rjsocha/oprid-runtime/README.md

 Automatic DNS on Mac OS X:

-In System Prefrences->Network->Advanced->DNS (for current connection for ex: Ethernet or Wi-Fi) Add new nameserver to the list (as first entry).
+In System Prefrences->Network->Advanced->DNS (for current connection for example: Ethernet or Wi-Fi) Add new nameserver to the list (as first entry) -> 127.0.0.1